William Tillotson Drewry

 date: 1850 - item: Drewry, William Tillotson Eng - ref.
 IOR/L/MIL/11/54/66 [n.d.]

 date: 1851 - item: Drewry, William Tillotson Eng - ref.
 IOR/L/MIL/11/55/66 [n.d.]

 In the Index to H I E C Army Cadet Papers, held at the O.I.O.C London.

 Francois Théodore Rochard (1798-1858)

-In July 1997, Christies auctioned a painting (two paintings?) as follows:
+In July 1997, Christies auctioned two miniatures in a single lot.

 William Drewry, facing left in black coat, yellow waistcoat and black tied cravat, his arms crossed signed and dated on reverse 'Painted by F. Rochard Feb.y 1832 19 Howland St', in gilt composition frame rectangular, 3 5/16 x 2 5/8in.
 (84 x 67mm.);

 and Samuel Drewry, facing right in blue coat with gilt button and white cravat (English School, circa 1820) gilt composition frame rectangular, 3 5/8 x 2 7/8in.
 (92 x 73mm.)